Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Neural networks as model selection

 \section{Neural networks as model selection}

-In the neural network setting where optimization process are performed in batches (as incremental data sample $x_j$ with $j$ denoting the batch $j$), the model selection process is formulated as a partially observable problem (as in Fig. \ref{fig:nnms}), with model $P(x^i_j|\theta^i_j)$ as the function parametrized by $\theta^i_j$ that maps from $x^{i-1}_j$ (input layer $i-1$) to $x^i_j$ (the activations of layer $i$) at training time $j$.
-Herein to illustrate our approach, we consider a feedforward neural network as an example, without loss of generalizability to other architecture (such as convolutional layers or recurrent modules). $x^i_j$ refers to the activation at layer $i$ at time point $j$ (batch $j$). $\theta^i_j$ is the parameters that describes $x^i_j$ (i.e. weights for layer $i-1$) optimized after $j-1$ steps (seen batch $0$ through $j-1$).
-Because one cannot exhaust the search among all possible $\theta$, by definition of the optimization process via gradient descent, we assume that the optimized parameter $\hat{\theta^i_j}$ at time step $j$ (seen batch $0$ through $j-1$) is the optimal model $P(x^i_j | \hat{\theta^i_j})$ for the seen data sample $x^i_j$.
-Therefore, we generalize the optimal universal code with the NML formulation:
+In the neural network setting where the optimization process is performed in batches (as incremental data sample $x_i$ with $i$ denoting the batch $i$), the model selection process is formulated as a partially observable problem (as in Figure \ref{fig:nnms} and \cite{lin2019neural}).
+The generative model $P(x^k_i|\hat{\theta^k_i})$ is the function parameterized by $\hat{\theta^k_i}$ that maps from $x^{k-1}_i$ (input layer $k-1$) to $x^k_i$ (the activations of layer $k$) at training time $i$.
+Herein to illustrate our approach, we consider a feedforward neural network as an example, without loss of generalizability to other model architectures (such as convolutional layers or recurrent modules). $x^k_i$ refers to the activation at layer $k$ at time point $i$ (the batch $i$). $\hat{\theta^k_i}$ is the parameters that describes $x^k_i$ (i.e. weights for layer $k-1$) optimized after $i-1$ steps (seen batches $0$ through $i-1$).
+Because one cannot exhaust the search among all possible $\theta$, by definition of the optimization process via gradient descent, we assume that the optimized parameter $\hat{\theta^k_i}$ at time step $i$ (having seen batch $0$ through $i-1$) is the optimal model $P(x^k_i | \hat{\theta^k_i})$ for the seen data sample $x^k_i$.
+Take layer $k$ as our target of study, in later notations we will drop the superscript $k$ to simply the formulation, without loss of generality to other layers or computing modules.
+To continue, we generalize the optimal universal code with the normalized maximum likelihood (NML) formulation:

 where $\hat{\theta}_{i}(x_i)$ refers to the model parameter already optimized for $i-1$ steps and have seen sequential data sample $x_0$ through $x_{i-1}$.
-This distribution is updated every time a new data sample is fed, and can thus be computed incrementally.
+This distribution is updated every time a new data sample is fed, and can thus be computed incrementally in batches.

+{\em Choice of optimization methods:} The proposed framework is agnostic to the optimization methods and feedback signals due to its unsupervised nature.
+Therefore, most neural network training methods should be by default compatible to this model selection setting and the undermentioned normalization methods within the framework.
+For the empirical evaluations in the following sections, we use the stochastic gradient descent as neural net optimization method by convention.